Find organisations that can support the Armed Forces community and read our Armed Forces Covenant.

 - Promoting job vacancies in your company to service leavers via the Career Transition Partnership website

-- In February 2015, the Government announced a four-year programme to create ukwarmemorials.org, a one-stop shop for information on all UK war memorials along with where to go for advice and funding.
-The move means local people will be at the heart of protecting and conserving war memorials.
+UK War Memorials – a one-stop shop for information on all UK war memorials along with where to go for advice and funding.
+Discover how you can be at the heart of protecting and conserving local war memorials.

-There are a wide range of services specifically designed for the Armed Forces Community available from the Ministry of Defence, public sector and voluntary and community sector organisations.
-It can often be confusing when trying to find the best organisations to help.
+There are a wide range of services specifically designed for the Armed Forces community available from the Ministry of Defence, public sector and voluntary and community sector organisations.

 Ministry of Defence